wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/integration.rst

 		<integration>

-Configure manager to connect Wazuh to external APIs and alerting tools, such Slack and PagerDuty.
+This configures the manager to connect Wazuh to external APIs and alerting tools such as Slack and PagerDuty.

 +------------------+-----------------------------------------------------------------------+
 | Options          | Allowed values                                                        |